KokiNutanix/NC2OnAzure/docs/whitelisting_azure/whitelisting_azure.md

+---
+title: Azure Whitelisting
+author: git
+---

 # Azure Whitelisting

 To get started NC2 on Azure, you need to subscribe a paid plan.
 A DEVELOPER plan is the lowest cost so upgrade to this paid plan if your current plan is BASIC.

 !!!Info
-     Your Azure subscription must be whitelisted to start NC2 on Azure trial and only support enginners from Microsoft can handle this.
+     Your Azure subscription must be whitelisted to start NC2 on Azure trial and only support engineers from Microsoft can handle this.

 ![](images/image.png)